TheDuck314/battlecode2016/README.md

 ###Other versions

 The [`src`](src) directory contains many other intermediate or testing versions of our bot.
 A few are named after strategies we saw other teams using.
-Numbers in bot names are the dates in January on which the version was made.
+The number in a bot name is the date in January on which the version was made.

 * The `supercowpowers` versions are direct ancestors of our final bot and were written to imitate "Super Cow Powers'" early bot.
 * We tested a lot against our turtle bots `ttm_heal`, `ttm_dense_9`, and `ttm_dense_pure_9`.